YMoskowitz/useDebounceFetch/README.md

 -  Debounce duplicate requests such as when searching or double clicking submit button
 -  Cancel pending requests made previously using this hook
 -  Swallows error "The user aborted a request" for previously aborted requests
--  Eliminates the need for a debounced input
+-  Eliminates need for a debounced input

 ## Install via [npm](https://npmjs.org/)